demisto/content/Packs/ThreatExchange/Integrations/ThreatExchangeV2/README.md

 ### threatexchange-tags-search
 ***
 Enables searching for tags in ThreatExchange.
-With this call, you can search for ThreatTag objects by text.
+With this call you can search for ThreatTag objects by text.

 #### Base Command